Fastest journey2hr 52m

 Bookings for the journey from Rome to Verona normally open four months in advance of travel, and that's when you'll find the cheapest tickets.

-Rome to Verona
+Rome Termini to Verona Porta Nuova

 Fast Frecciargento or Italo trains from Rome to Verona all depart from Roma Termini, making two stops along the way.
 These are at Florence Campo di Marti and Bologna Centrale.
 The stopping point in Verona is Porta Nuova station.
 Most of these direct Trenitalia trains continue beyond Verona to either Brescia or Bolzano.
 Italo trains from Rome to Verona also serve Tiburtina station in Rome (as well as Roma Termini).